favas-mohd/face_recognition_based-attendance_system/README.md

-# face_recognition_based-attendance_system
-An automated attendance system using face recognition technology, built with Python and OpenCV, for accurate and efficient attendance tracking.
-The system features live capture and a user-friendly Flask-based interface.
 # Attendance System using Face Recognition

+This is a face recognition-based attendance system developed as a final year project.
+The system captures images using a webcam, processes them to recognize faces, and records attendance.

 ## Features